Texas

 There are four modules with lots of videos in each you have to watch.
 There are exams after the second, third, and fourth modules, and they give you the law/rule to reference during the exam, so you don’t need to take notes during the course.

-Web: Texas Department of Licensing & Regulation
+Web: Texas Department of Licensing & Regulationarrow-up-right

 Phone: In state (800) 803-9202; Out of state (512) 463-6599